 It was an ordinary and unremarkable first-floor one-bedroom apartment; it looked like every other one-bedroom apartment Emily had ever seen — an open living room area with a patio door on the side, a small kitchen, a small dining area, and a small hallway with a closet and a bathroom.
-The apartment’s only bedroom at the back of the structure was the room fluttering with activity.
-As Emily entered, it felt like everything was moving in slow motion as she followed CSI Simkowski into the scene of the crime.
-The occasional camera flash flickered through the doorway as they got closer, but once she walked in, she saw the entirety of the scene, the body, and the blood.
+The apartment’s only bedroom was at the end of the small hallway — the room fluttering with activity.
+As Emily continued through the apartment, it felt like everything was moving in slow motion as she followed CSI Simkowski into the scene of the crime.
+The occasional camera flash flickered through the doorway as they grew closer, but once she walked in, she saw the entirety of the scene, the body, and the blood.

-The lights cast their beams upon the empty carpeted floor where Emily saw the naked and decapitated body of an unidentified woman.
-Part of her skin was burned and the carpet within a few feet of her body was melted, but it did not burn.
+The lights poured their beams upon the empty carpeted floor where Emily saw the decapitated body of an unidentified woman.
+Part of her skin was burned and the carpet within a few feet of her body was melted.

 In any normal situation, Emily would have categorized the woman as laying “face-down;” but she had no face — she had no head — so the best and most appropriate way she could describe it (which she filed-away in her memory for later) was “front-down.”

-“Dumb shit,” Pat Simkowski said, a burly man in his late-50s with dark white hair that matched his dark white sense of humor.
+“Dumb shit,” Pat Simkowski said.
+He was a burly man in his late-50s with dark white hair that matched his dark white sense of humor.
 “Sick fuck.
 Dumb shit.”

 “Dumb, why?”
 Emily asked.